LightYourJourney/archlinux-tutorial/README.md

 <img src="https://cdn.jsdelivr.net/gh/eryajf/tu@main/img/image_20240420_214408.gif" width="800"  height="3">
 </div><br>

-Welcome to the Peking University PC Squad Help Documentation (hereinafter referred to as "this book").
-This book is collaboratively written by several members of the PC Squad of the Youth Association of the School of EECS at Peking University.
-It is designed to support and extend the volunteer activities of the Computer Squad within the university.
-This book is aimed at computer novices, starting from the most basic structure of computers, and gradually leading readers to master the most essential practical computer knowledge in a simple and easy-to-understand manner.
-This book aims to be a practical computer knowledge manual and repair guide.
-If you study it diligently, you will surely gain something.
-Start your journey now!

 ## Online Reading

 This project is hosted on GitHub Pages and can be read online at [https://arch.yanjinli.fun/](https://arch.yanjinli.fun/).